mcwitt/mcwitt.github.io/research.md

-I study [complex systems][], particularly those with disorder and "frustration", where random interactions between a large number of parts give rise to rich emergent behavior which is difficult to understand from first principles.
+I study [complex systems][], particularly those with disorder and "frustration", where random interactions between a large number of parts give rise to emergent behavior which is difficult to understand from first principles.

 Spin glasses